 And women use political liberism to advertise their nurturing abilities.

-I agree with Miller, and a staunch female Republican would come across as less feminine (same for combative Democrat though, since ideological fervor is more of a male thing).
+I agree with Miller, and a staunch female Republican would come across as less feminine (same for combative Democrats though, since ideological fervor is more of a male thing).

 The shift from liberal youth to conservative middle age, says Miller, is not so much about rationality, but as a better advertising tool for the increased social dominance and earnings power.